 5. The system will announce, "Enter two-digit day press ADD to accept, ESCAPE to quit".

-Day [3] (The current day of the month will display.)
+Day 1 (The current day of the month will display.)

 Enter the 2-digit day of the month (i.e., 01-31).

 Press [ADD] to accept the entry and continue to the year setting.

 Press [ESCAPE] to back up to Month selection.

 6. The system will announce, "Enter two-digit year press ADD to accept, ESCAPE to quit".

-Year D2 (The current year will be displayed.)
+Year 05 (The current year will be displayed.)

 Enter the last two digits of the year (i.e., 00-99).

 Press [ADD] to accept the entry and exit Clock-Setting mode (keypad beeps 4 times).

 Press [ESCAPE] to back up to Day selection.

-To access the Scheduling User Interface enter: validity upo on entry and d advance to all invalid entries are re d to the user.
-Note that all inputs are checked for ejected.
-Hitting a [] will allow the entries to be will reject the entry and back up one field.
-Hitting e schedule programming.
-NOTES: 1.
-During the schedule programming, if three minutes passes and no key was entered, the programming will be terminated and no values will be saved.
-Furthermore, if a zone is troubled while in schedule programming, the system will abort the programming mode and show the troubled zone, and any uncompleted program event will not be saved.
-2. It is not possible to enter the schedule programming mode from a wireless keypad.
-3. Pressing any key on a wireless (RF) keypad terminates Scheduling setup.
-4. It is not possible to enter the schedule programming mode when either FC or CA is displayed on the display.
-Because the keypad display does not show prompt titles, you must refer to these instructions while programming the system.
-The prompts are indicated by a number/letter combination.
-The prompts for option #64 are as follows: n Schedule number for selecting a schedule number (1-8) i d Event identifier for selecting a schedule action (0-5) : A b Begin time (hrs, am/pm) for selecting a schedule begin time (hour, am/pm) entry $(00-12)$ b : Begin time (min) for selecting a schedule begin time (minute) entry (00-59) b d Begin day for selecting a schedule begin day (01-17) : A E End time (hrs, am/pm) for selecting a schedule end time (hour, am/pm) entry $(00-12)$ E : End time (min) for selecting a schedule end time (minute) entry (00-59) E d End day for selecting a schedule end day (01-17)

-Device number----- for selecting a X-10 device number (1-8)
+To access the Schedul ter user code or estaller Code validity upon entry accepted and advance and all invalid entries are ed to the user.
+Note that all inputs are checked for rejected.
+Hitting a [] will allow the entries to be #] will reject the entry and back up one field.
+Hitting a schedule programming. programs troubled show the (2) It is not p (3) Pressing (4) It is not p ming will be terminated and no while in schedule programmin troubled zone, and any uncor cossible to enter the schedule p any key on a wireless (RF) key pree minutes passes and no key was entered, the bound values will be saved.
+Furthermore, if a zone is g, the system will abort the programming mode and impleted program event will not be saved.
+Programming mode from a wireless keypad.
+Sypad terminates Scheduling setup.
+Programming mode when either FC or CA is tem.
+The prompts are indicate pt titles, you must refer to these instructions whiled by a number/letter combination. n Schedule number for selecting a schedule number (1-8) i d Event identifier for selecting a schedule action (0-5) : A b Begin time (hrs, am/pm) for selecting a schedule begin time (hour, am/pm) entry (00-12) $$ b : Begin time (min) for selecting a schedule begin time (minute) entry (00-59) b d Begin day for selecting a schedule begin day (01-17) : A E End time (hrs, am/pm) for selecting a schedule end time (hour, am/pm) entry (00-12) E : End time (min) for selecting a schedule end time (minute) entry (00-59) E d End day for selecting a schedule end day (01-17) d n Device number for selecting a X10 device number (01-08) or 09-16 Multi-mode (E-mail) event triggers